drepper/obs-realsense-greenscreen/README.md

 If the required packages are installed, just run `make`.
 The include RPM `.spec` file codifies the dependencies which are
 -     gcc 10 or higher (tested with C++20 only)
 -     `librealsense`.
-This is shipped in the old 2.38 version in Fedora 33 but it works for me.
+Fedora 33 ships the old 2.38 version but it works for me.
 -     gtkmm 3.

 For both `librealsense` and gtkmm it is of course necessary to install the `-devel`